adobe/bridgeService/README.md

 In the example above "ID-2" will use the return value of the call "ID-1" as ts first argument.

 ## Creating a Call Context
 We sometimes need to set environment variables when making calls.
-This are usually idirectly related to the call you are doing.
+This is usually indirectly related to the call you are doing.

 ```JSON
 {